Bank Charges Journal Entry does not have any unusual accounting treatment.

 When are these Cash handling Charges levied?

 These charges are levied as and when the transaction happens.
-So, the bank deduct the cash handling charges from the deposit amount and deposits the balance into the customer account.
+So, the bank deducts the cash handling charges from the deposit amount and deposits the balance into the customer account.

-Runners Insight: Cash handling charges are triggered as and when the limits are exceeded and the fees are deducted on total of all transaction.
+Runners Insight: Cash handling charges are triggered as and when the limits are exceeded and the fees are deducted from the total of all transactions.

 Example: